How To Make Friends In A New City / After University

 It is harder to meet people outside of school

 Most people will tell you it's trickier to make friends outside of high school or college.
 I'd agree.
 I think if you know what you're doing it's still totally possible to create a rich social life post-university.
 However things still are more stacked against you.
 When you're in school there are tons of other people around who are your age.
-They're all concentrated together and right there in front of you.
 Most of them are open to making new friends.
 There are lots of ways to run into them too: Classes, dorms, fraternities and sororities, parties, sports teams, clubs, part-time jobs, and volunteer positions.

 After university your peers are still out there, but they're more scattered.
 They've got other things going on in their lives.
 You've got to more actively look for them.
 When someone moves to college and chooses to live in a dorm they're literally surrounded by dozens of potential new friends from Day 1.
 That doesn't happen when you move to a new city.